zhouzusheng/chromium.bb/README.md

 This is a feature we needed in our product, so it is unlikely that we will send this upstream.

-This branch fires two new events "aftercut" and "aftercopy" which have read/write access to the clipboard representation.
+This branch fires two new events `aftercut` and `aftercopy` which have read/write access to the clipboard representation.
 This allows us to intercept the state of the clipboard after WebKit has populated it and make any tweaks.
 This is useful for selectively overriding some copy/paste behaviour with